At LGBT Network fair in Hauppauge, support for worried families

 Initially, Wilson’s parents felt uneasy about him being transgender but eventually came around with therapy sessions.
 His high school was very supportive — allowing Wilson to use his preferred name and restroom.

 But he said there are some loved ones who still feel uncomfortable and that he receives some rude comments on social media.
-And due to recent moves by the Trump administration, the Medford resident has felt it might not be the right time to start his transition.
+And due to recent moves by the Trump administration, he has felt it might not be the right time to start his transition.

 In the face of the recent actions, Wilson said, "I just wear the clothes I want to, use the name I want, and just try to be myself."